Summer Program June 25-29, 2012: Nonlocal Continuum Models for Diffusion, Mechanics, and Other Applications

 Description of activities

-The goal of this summer workshop is to bring together such researchers from the mathematical, statistical, computational, scientific, and engineering communities to first talk about their interests and research and then, by having groups of participants work together to establish lasting, synergistic connections that lead to new research.
-We are also interested in having participants who may not be involved in research into nonlocal continuum models, but that have expertise in areas that will influence future research into those models.
-The schedule of activities during the week is under development.
+The goal of this summer workshop was to bring together such researchers from the mathematical, statistical, computational, scientific, and engineering communities to first talk about their interests and research and then, by having groups of participants work together to establish lasting, synergistic connections that lead to new research.
+We were also interested in having participants who may not be involved in research into nonlocal continuum models, but that have expertise in areas that will influence future research into those models.